tinymce/generator-tinymce/CONTRIBUTING.md

     yarn prepublishOnly
     yarn link

 Note that you will need `yarn` installed.
-We may remove that requirement in the future.

 Once that's done, you can just run `yarn prepublishOnly && yarn link` after each change.

 To test, go to an empty folder and run `yo tinymce`.